 The Difference Between Astronomy and Astrology

 I'm not going to assert that belief in astrology is right or wrong.
-Everyone has their own truth and their own reality.
-It's important to respect that.
-What I would like to explain is the difference between astronomy and astrology and why astronomers have such a difficult time with astrology.
+Everyone has their own truth and their own reality, and it's important to respect that.
+Shamanic Astrology (which has nothing to do with newspaper horoscopes) has a long and respectable history.
+What I would like to explain is why astronomers have such a difficult time with astrology.

 A little History: Astronomy and astrology were the same thing before the modern era, because predictive and divinatory knowledge was one of the motivating factors for astronomical observation.
 Astronomy is simply the observation and measurement of celestial bodies, while astrology is an attempt to find some sort of "meaning" or "influence" in the planetary positions.
 The interesting thing is that astrology gave birth to astronomy.
 Oddly enough, considering that astrology has to do with planetary movements, astrologers no longer look at the sky, and haven't for hundreds of years.